Home Listening-Prayer.com > Curses > Defining a Shame Curse

 The same terms and concepts used in this discussion can be used of a religious group, of a local church, of a denomination.
 The discussion can be broadened into whether work places are life-giving or not, whether villages (local communities) are life-giving or not and whether nations are life-giving or not.
 However I will focus on family relationships - the family a child is raised in and the love relationship with our life partner in adulthood.
 What we call marriage is what the Book of Genesis describes as a "man leaving his mother and father and cleaving to his wife."

 Shame relationships take away one's right to be alive.
 One is not encouraged and affirmed by shame relationships.
-This can happen through sexual abuse or by a family system that does not value your ability, your opinion or your contribution.
+This can happen through sexual abuse or by a spouse or family system that does not value your ability, your opinion or your contribution.
 You are over looked by the other members of the family or your peer group.

 Peer groups may avoid a peer, may throw in verbal abuse and sometimes physical abuse.
 The result - the message the person gets in their emotional brain (heart) - is to believe that I have no right to be alive.